ezrosent/frawk/info/overview.md

 CSV data, and within a factor of 2 or 3 on TSV data when compared with tsv-utils.  frawk can perform tsv-utils-like queries on CSV data in substantially less time than the bundled `csv2tsv` tool can convert the data to TSV.
-I think that is a pretty good trade-off if you think you may have to do a higher-level operation that these tools do not support.
+I think that is a pretty good trade-off if you want to perform higher-level operation that these other tools do not support.
 See the [benchmarks](https://github.com/ezrosent/frawk/blob/master/info/performance.md) doc for hard numbers on this.

 ## frawk's structure

 frawk is structured like a conventional compiler and interpreter.
-It starts with parsing, converts a program into a few intermediate representations and eventually generates code.
-It also executes that code.
+Given frawk source code, it parses it, converts it into a few intermediate representations, generates lower level code, and executes it.

 1. The [lexer](https://github.com/ezrosent/frawk/blob/master/src/lexer.rs)
    tokenizes the frawk source code.